Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 (sort-seq)       Avg: 11.553695560000001
 ```

-Much slower, but if you think about it,
+Much slower, but if you think about it
 shell scripting most of the time is about executing external commands,
 IO and data filtering.
 Might be as well not so bad.
 Also memory usage of JamVM makes it perfect for embedded systems.